 Dean hesitates before he answers.
 "Everyday."
 He says, shyly.
-Rory wasn't sure what to say to that so she just looks at him.
-"After school, you come out and you sit under that tree and read.
+Rory wasn't sure what to say so just stares at him.
+"After school you come out and you under that tree and read.
 Last week it was Madame Bovary.
 This week it's Moby Dick."

 "Because you're really nice to look at and because you've got unbelievable concentration."

 "Last Friday these two guys were tossing around the football and one guy nailed the other guy right in the face.
 I mean, it was a mess.
 Blood everywhere.
 The nurse came out, the place was chaos, his girlfriend was all freaking out, and you just sat there and read.
 I mean, you never even looked up.
 I thought 'I've never seen anyone read that intensely before in my entire life.
 I have to meet that girl.'"
 Dean explains.